Life’s Poetry

 Why community is important

 Whenever we’re experiencing anything uncomfortable our tendency can be to isolate, to move away from others, to tidy it up and re-emerge when everything is OK.
-We’ve lost the art of tending in community.
-To ask another for help and support, or to simply listen to another in their sorrow, their grief or whatever they may be feeling.
+We’ve lost the art of vulnerability and tending in community.
+To ask another for help and support, or to simply listen to another in their sorrow, their grief.
 In fact it can feel so vulnerable to open ourselves up in this way, it’s almost impossible.

 Every time I sit with other human beings in grief something beautiful emerges.
 When we share our hearts, our sorrows, our vulnerable selves, we connect and create an intimacy in ways we haven’t before.